Aquatic-Codes/Android-Sudo/README.md

 # Documentation

-Read Docs folder [ Documentations are closed fof update ]
+Read Docs folder [ Documentations are closed for update ]